enatsek/x386.org/networkubuntu.md

 </summary>

 ---
-I tried NIC Bonding on Ubuntu, but unfortunately I wasn't successful.
+I tried NIC bonding on Ubuntu, but unfortunately I wasn't successful.

-That might be because of Virtualbox, Netplan, or Networkd.
+This might be because of VirtualBox, Netplan, or Networkd.
 So I gave up.
 Maybe next time.

-I was able to create the bond interface, it got IP address too, but it can not connect to anywhere on the network.
-Even working on Networkd directly didn't help.
+I was able to create the bond interface, and it got an IP address too, but it could not connect to anywhere on the network.
+Even working with Networkd directly didn't help.

 </summary>